Breton Autonomist Party

 The Breton Autonomist Party (Parti Autonomiste Breton or PAB, Strollad Emrenerien Vreiz) was a political party which existed in Brittany from 1927 to 1931.

 Origin

-The party was created at the first congress of the nationalist journal Breiz Atao in Rosporden on September 1927.
+The party was created at the first congress of the nationalist journal Breiz Atao in Rosporden in September 1927.
 It followed from establishment of the Unvaniez Yaouankiz Vreiz (UYV: Union of Breton Youth).
 The steering committee comprised Olier Mordrel, Morvan Marchal and Maurice Duhamel.
 At Quimper, following the congress, representatives of Brittany, Alsace-Lorraine and Corsica signed the founding charter of Central Committee of the National Minorities of France.
 The guests were the Alsatian separatists, Paul Schall and Hermann Bickler, the Corsican separatist Petru Rocca, the Flemish Franz Wielders, and, more discreetly, Hans-Otto Wagner, the German representative who established links between the Breton movement and the Abwehr.

 Federalism

 Maurice Duhamel became editor of Breiz Atao and attempted to steer the party to establish links to wider French politics, particularly with the French left.
 Having more political experience than the other leaders, he guided the PAB to a broadly leftist and federalist position with the intention to forge an alliance with the French Communist Party, which, under the leadership of Marcel Cachin, supported the struggles of national minorities in France up until 1932.

 In August 1928, at the second party congress, in Châteaulin, a statement was drafted which proclaimed that Brittany has all "the characteristics of a nationality to meet the modern definitions", and that the Breton people should have "the right to self-determination".

 In 1929 Duhamel wrote the PAB's manifesto, The Question of Brittany in its European Framework.